jenifersamuel786jesus-lgtm/App/docs/prd.md

 - Contact photo editing with replace/remove options
 - Comprehensive filtering and search for caregiver logs
 - Instant visual feedback for photo save actions with thumbnail confirmation
-- Real-time status indicators for camera and recognition system
+- Real-time status indicators for camera and recognition system with accuracy metrics
 - Pinch-to-zoom for photo preview in contact details
 - Pull-to-refresh for caregiver dashboard
 - Swipe gestures for navigation in patient mode
+- Visual feedback for face recognition events (subtle border highlight around recognized faces)

 ## 11. Deployment and DevOps